suchipi/hex-engine/packages/website/docs/api-2d.md

 import { LowLevelMouse } from "@hex-engine/2d";
 ```

 A low-level Mouse Component.
 It provides an interface for mousemove, mousedown, mouseup, mouseover, and mouseout events on the canvas.
-The positions on these events are in Entity-local space; they're not "world positions".
+The positions on these events can be reported either relative to the entity, relative to the world, or relative to the screen, depending on what is desired.
+Use the `positionsRelativeTo` option when constructing the component to choose.

 For click events, information about whether the cursor is within an Entity's geometry,
 and clean separation between left-click, right-click, and middle-click events, use `Mouse` instead.